AdonisEnProvence/Darkly/bruteforce-sign-in-form/Ressources/Explanations.md

                 const renderedPage = await response.text()
                 const attemptFailed = renderedPage.includes(BAD_AUTH_ERROR_IMAGE)

-                // In case of wrong authentication atttemp the following image is rendered by the server
+                // In case of wrong authentication attempt the following image is rendered by the server
                 // The Status code stays 200
                 // <img src="images/WrongAnswer.gif" alt="">
                 if (attemptFailed) {